Klaipėda: Port of Klaipėda

 The Port of Klaipėda is the principal ice-free port on the eastern coast of the Baltic Sea.
-It is the most important Lithuanian transportation hub, connecting sea, land and railway routes from East to West.
+It is an important transportation hub in Lithuania, which connects sea, land and railway routes from East to West.
 Klaipėda is a multipurpose, universal, deep-water port.
-Nineteen big stevedoring companies, ship-repair and shipbuilding yards operate within the port and all marine business and cargo handling services are rendered.
+Nineteen stevedoring companies, as well as ship-repair and shipbuilding yards, operate within the port, where marine business and cargo handling services are rendered.

-The annual port cargo handling capacity is up to 40 Mt.
+The annual port cargo handling capacity is up to 60 million tons.
+In 2022 the port handled 36,1 million tons of cargo and it was visited by 5605 ships.
 The port operates 24 hours a day, seven days a week, all year round.